Canceled flights cause global chaos during the holiday season

 In total, more than 8,300 flights failed to take off during the Christmas weekend, which started on Friday.
 Tens of thousands more were delayed.

-While the number of cancellations is a small percentage of a peak travel period’s total, it is a higher number than it used to be in common, pre-covid-19 years – and at a time when many people were eager to review family and friends.
+While the number of cancellations is a small percentage of a peak travel period’s total, it’s a higher number than it used to be in common, pre-covid-19 years — and at a time when many people were eager to review. family and friends.

 The number of covid-19 cases has increased due to the omicron variant, which appears to be, according to preliminary analyses, more contagious, although its symptoms seem (also according to preliminary analyses) milder, especially in people with a complete vaccine regimen or with doses of reinforcement.
 All this, however, will need to be confirmed or refuted by further studies.